open-horizon/examples/edge/services/fft_client/README.md

 * `log_level` -- [logrus](https://github.com/sirupsen/logrus) log level.
 * `sample_rate` -- audio capturing frame rate.
 If you're not sure which rate to use, start with `debug` log level and check console output.
 * `record_frame` -- number of seconds to record.
+* `device_id` -- device number to use.

 Please note: `sample_rate` must be the same on server and client for correct processing.

+To list all available devices pass `--list_devices` to the tool, it will print out devices list and terminate.

 ## Installing portaudio on Mac